Forgotten Hope 2

 They can be fearsome, but are also terribly hard to maneuver.
 As a tank driver, you can only see in front of you when you pop your head out, or peep through the gun sights by pressing X. To check your sides for threats you need to awkwardly swing the turret around, which is hardly efficient.
 With no external camera, tanks are great at killing things that are in front of them, but are very vulnerable to side and rear attacks.
 Drive a Tiger through a bombed-out city and you’re a magnet for bazooka ambushes.
 Get a bunch of your pals guarding your tank’s blind spots, however, and you have a solid fighting force.

 It’s this sort of realism and teamplay that makes the game a blast.
-The only problem is that you need human players to enjoy any sort of genuine immersion, since the stock bot AI – which has been imported wholesale from Battlefield 2 – is utterly incompetent.
-They’re not totally random.
+The only problem is that you need human players to enjoy any sort of genuine immersion, since the stock bot AI – which has been imported wholesale from Battlefield 2 – is still incompetent.
+They’re not totally unpredictable.
 Bots will lead attacks and counterattacks, drive vehicles, fly planes and bark out radio chatter.
-The only problem is that they do all of this with little rhyme or reason.
+The only problem is that they do all of this with little rhyme or reason, and it rarely feels like a well organized battle.

 * * *

 Sure you can set their skill level (Easy, Medium, Expert), but this mainly affects their reaction time and accuracy.
 Even when they’re excellent shots, bots still have the tactical awareness of dried trout.
 This is further exacerbated by the fact that you can’t really give global commands to your fighting forces so as to coordinate attacks and bring some order to all of the chaos.
-Instead you’re a small, powerless cog in a sea of mostly incoherent AI algorithms.
+Instead you’re a small, powerless cog in a sea of mostly incoherent AI algorithms that follow pre-set waypoints.

 At times such as these when I was strolling through trench networks, barbed wire, sandbag fortifications and gun emplacements that I felt extreme disappointment.
 Here was a lovely playground of destruction just waiting for dozens of virtual soldiers to play war, but no one besides myself to revel in it.
 If Forgotten Hope 2 had the artificial intelligence to match the realism offered by its assorted military hardware, it would have been the best game ever.
 As it stands now, it’s merely great.